 While there's not a one-size-fits-all standard for success across all enterprises, there are results that can help you determine if an ML-backed product could be right for you.
 These are the same metrics you likely use for products without ML.

-- 95 percent reduction in time to detect threats
+- Time to detect threats

-- 78 percent reduction in staff time spent troubleshooting
+- Reduction in staff time spent troubleshooting

-- 86 percent reduction in unplanned downtime
+- Reduction in unplanned downtime

 Question 4: How does your solution integrate into our enterprise workflow (e.g., incident response, ticketing)?